NixOS/nix.dev/source/tutorials/nix-language.md

 - on its left is the function argument
 - on its right is the function body.

-Applying a function to an argument means writing the argument after the function.
+Calling a function with an operand means writing the operand after the function.

 Example